 Certain options authorized to be granted under the Plan are intended to qualify as ISOs for federal income tax purposes.
-Under federal income tax law currently in effect, the optionee will recognize no income upon grant or exercise of the ISO.
+Under federal income tax law currently in effect, the optionee will recognize no regular income upon grant or exercise of the ISO.
+The amount by which the market value of shares issued upon exercise of an ISO exceeds the exercise price, however, is included in the optionee's alternative minimum taxable income and may, under certain conditions, be taxed under the alternative minimum tax.
 If an employee exercises an ISO and does not dispose of any of the option shares within two years following the date of grant and within one year following the date of exercise, then any gain realized upon subsequent disposition of the shares will be treated as income from the sale or exchange of a capital asset.
-If an employee disposes of shares acquired upon exercise of an ISO before the expiration of either the one-year holding period or the two-year waiting period, any amount realized will be taxable as ordinary compensation income in the year of such disqualifying disposition to the extent that the lesser of the fair market value of the shares on the exercise date or the fair market value of the shares on the date of disposition exceeds the exercise price.
-The Company will not be allowed any deduction for federal income tax purposes at either the time of the grant or exercise of an ISO.
+If an employee disposes of shares acquired upon exercise of an ISO before the expiration of either the one-year holding period or the two-year waiting period, any amount realized will be taxable as ordinary compensation income in the year of such disqualifying disposition to the extent that the lesser of the fair market value of the shares on the date of disposition exceeds the exercise price.
+The

+Company will not be allowed any deduction for federal income tax purposes at either the time of the grant or exercise of an ISO.
 Upon any disqualifying disposition by an employee, the Company will generally be entitled to a deduction to the extent the employee realized ordinary income.